purvakulkarni15/Real-Time-Ray-Tracing-using-Vulkan/Basic Triangle/BasicTriangle.md

 ### 6. Image View
    1. Image has two parts - memory(data) and View.
    2. Image view is a protocol used to access the image in vulkan.

+## 3. Graphics Pipeline
+### 1. Simplified overview:
+1. Input assembler: collects the raw vertex/indices data from the specified buffers.
+2. Vertex shader: Runs for every vertex and generally applies transformations to turn vertex positions from model space to screen space.
+It also passes per-vertex data down the pipeline.
+3. Tessellation shader: Allows to subdivide geometry based on certain rules to increase the mesh quality.
+4. Geometry shader: Runs on every primitive (triangle, line, point) and can discard it or output more primitives than came in.
+(Not used much in today's applications because the performance is not that good on most graphics cards except for Intel's integrated GPUs.)
+5. Rasterization: Discretizes the primitives into fragments-pixel elements that they fill on the framebuffer.
+Any fragments that fall outside the screen are discarded and the attributes outputted by the vertex shader are interpolated across the fragments.
+Usually the fragments that are behind other primitive fragments are also discarded here because of depth testing.
+6. Fragment shader: Invoked for every fragment that survives rasterization.
+Determines the color using the interpolated data from the vertex shader, which can include things like texture coordinates and normals for lighting.
+7. Color blending: Applies operations to mix different fragments that map to the same pixel in the framebuffer.
+Fragments can simply overwrite each other, add up or be mixed based upon transparency.

+### Steps
+1. Write shaders and compile them using glslc to get bytecodes in .spv format.
+2. Load the shader binaries and create a shader module.
+3. Create pipeline stage objects each for every shader module

+### Key Learnings
+1. SPIR-V:
+   1. Unlike OpenGL, shader code in vulkan has to be specified in bytecode format called as SPIR-V.
+   2. Advantage: Compilers written by GPU vendors to turn shader code into native code are significantly less complex.
+With GLSL, some GPU vendors used their interpretation of the standard which might cause some vendor's drivers rejecting your code due to syntax errors.
+With a straightforward bytecode format like SPIR-V that will hopefully be avoided.
+#### glslc: a command line compiler for GLSL/HLSL to SPIR-V